mikecroucher/awesome-MATLAB/README.md

 * [Guy and Seth on Simulink](http://blogs.mathworks.com/seth/) - Guy Rouleau and Seth Popinchalk are Application Engineers for MathWorks.
 * [Loren on the art of MATLAB](http://blogs.mathworks.com/loren/) - Loren Shure works on design of the MATLAB language at MathWorks.
 * [Steve on Image Processing](http://blogs.mathworks.com/steve/) - Steve Eddins has developed MATLAB and image processing capabilities for MathWorks since 1993.
+* [Undocumented MATLAB](http://undocumentedmatlab.com) - Yair Altman blogs about the hidden underbelly of MATLAB®.
+This is the place to be for discovering new and awesome features.
 * [WalkingRandomly](http://www.walkingrandomly.com/?cat=11) - The MATLAB tag of WalkingRandomly

 ## Books